Joey Maxim vs. Sugar Ray Robinson

 - The temperature on the night of the fight was 103 degrees.
 Referee Ruby Goldstein, overcome by the heat, was replaced by Ray Miller after the tenth round.

-- Robinson, suffering from heat exhaustion, was unable to come out for the 14th round.
+- Robinson, suffering from heat exhaustion and Maxim's harder punches, was unable to come out for the 14th round.
 It was the only time Robinson was stopped in 200 professional fights.